-The best soil pH for growing peppers (Capsicum spp.) varies slightly depending on your soil.
+The best soil pH for peppers (Capsicum spp.) varies slightly depending on your soil.
 Soil pH near 6.0 is best in mineral soils, which have low levels of organic matter.
 In organic soils, pH near 5.6 is best.
-Typically grown as annuals in the United States, pepper varieties may be hardy from U.S. Department of Agriculture plant hardiness zone 9 through 12.
+Typically grown as annuals in the United States, pepper varieties may be hardy from U.S. Department of Agriculture plant hardiness zone 9 through 12, according to Missouri Botanical Garden.
 Regardless of your pepper preferences, acidic soil helps them make the most of available nutrients.

 Why pH Matters